qipingwang/qipingwang.github.io/_pages/about.md

 About
 ======
 I am currently an assistant professor in the Department of Information Management at East China Normal University.
-I completed my Ph.D. at City University of Hong Kong advised by Dr. Raymond Yiu Keung Lau, M.Mgt. at Shanghai Jiao Tong University, and B. Mgt. at Tianjin University.
+I completed my Ph.D. at City University of Hong Kong advised by Prof. Raymond Yiu Keung Lau, M.Mgt. at Shanghai Jiao Tong University advised by Prof. Mingyang Yu, and B. Mgt. at Tianjin University.
 My research interests are in the areas of big data analytics for finance, social media analytics, financial technology (FinTech), and artificial intelligence for business.

 Email: qipingwangsh@gmail.com